rlugojr/linkurious-enterprise-manual/administrate/data-disclosure.md

 We can configure edge properties the same way in the **Edge properties** section.

 <div class="alert alert-warning">
-  Reindex data once the available properties are configured in order to remove them from search results.
+  We must reindex data once the available properties are configured in order to remove them from search results.
 </div>